WHAT IS PLAQUE PSORIASIS?

-Plaque psoriasis is a long-term (chronic) disease of the skin that affects around one in 50 New Zealanders.
-The disease is more likely to develop in individuals with a family history however can occur in anyone.
+Plaque psoriasis is a long-term (chronic) disease of the skin.
+It is not known exactly how many people in New Zealand are affected by plaque psoriasis but based on the prevalence in other countries it is estimated to affect around one in 30 New Zealanders.1,2 The disease is more likely to develop in individuals with a family history however can occur in anyone.
 It most often appears in teenagers or in adults under the age of 30.

 The severity of psoriasis can differ greatly from person to person.
 In some people, it may be very mild, while in others the condition may have a major impact on their quality of life.
 The symptoms of psoriasis may also come and go over time.
-Up to 30% of people with plaque psoriasis will go on to develop psoriatic arthritis – a long-term inflammatory condition that causes a person’s joints to become inflamed (swollen), painful and stiff.
+Approximately 20–25% of people with plaque psoriasis will go on to develop psoriatic arthritis – a long-term inflammatory condition that causes a person’s joints to become inflamed (swollen), painful and stiff.3

 While psoriasis can appear on any part of the body, it most often shows up on elbows, knees, and the lower back.
 More severe cases can cover large areas of the body.
 The plaques can be itchy, sore, or both, or they may be red but not itchy or sore.
 Psoriasis often goes through cycles, or ‘flare-ups’, causing problems for a few weeks or months before easing or stopping.
 Sometimes joints may become stiff, painful and/or swollen (psoriatic arthritis), and this can be disabling.